Jonah-May-OSS/truenas-proxmox/README.md

 ## Roadmap
 <details><summary>Roadmap details</summary>

-* Port wiki to new fork
+* Port wiki to new fork and build it out
 * Tie testing/GA packages to GitHub releases instead of hard-coded versions in packer yaml
   * Update static references in the packer YAML
   * Update static references in the control files